nf-core/longraredisease/README.md

 The [nf-core](https://nf-co.re) team, and especially Friederike Hanssen, Ken Brewer, Nicolas Vannieuwkerke and Maxime U Garcia for their support and guidance in developing this pipeline.

-I also thank the clinical scientists Chipo Mashayamombe-Wolfgarten, Hannah Titheradge, and Lorraine Hartles-Spencer, as well as Andrew Beggs, for their invaluable clinical input and expertise.
+I also thank the clinical scientists Chipo Mashayamombe-Wolfgarten, Hannah Titheradge, and Lorraine Hartles-Spencer for their invaluable clinical input and expertise.
+I would also like to thank Professor Andrew Beggs for his clinical guidance and expertise.

 ## Contributions and Support